sumana-reddy/GDP-1-project/README.md

 This is a tricky task but yet an estimate is generated which might be subject to change based on the feedback/review of the client.

 # User Story - 5
-As a Data developer ERD is to be developed based on the entities mentioned in the RFP
+As a Data developer ERD is to be developed based on the entities mentioned in the RFP.
 # Acceptance Criteria:
 The given Task for the development of the ERD has been finished and yet to be reviewed.
 The developed ERD has been updated in the Team repository.